chaoss/augur/docs/source/schema/regularly_used_data.rst

     **Commits** - This is where a record for every file in every commit in every repository in an Augur instance is kept.

-        * * Worker * : Facade worker collects, and also stores platform user information in the commits table.
+        * Worker: Facade worker collects, and also stores platform user information in the commits table.

                 .. image:: images/commits.png
                    :width: 200